adaeze22/Bivariate-analysis/README.md

 # Bivariate-analysis
-this repo contains a data analysis of USA cars dataset.
+this repo contains a data analysis of HR dataset.